Lazar Koliševski: Yugoslavia

 In mid-September 1944, Yugoslav leader Josip Broz Tito sent Svetozar Vukmanović and him to Sofia to meet with the Central Committee of the Bulgarian Communist Party to discuss the Macedonian Question.
 They blamed the Bulgarian communists for their actions during the war in Macedonia and demanded a union of Pirin Macedonia with the new Yugoslav Macedonia.
 On 16 April 1945, he became the first President of the Executive Council of the People's Republic of Macedonia.
-Under his leadership, hundreds of Macedonian Bulgarians were killed as collaborationists in January 1945.
-Thousands of others, who retained their pro-Bulgarian sympathies, suffered severe repression as a result.
+Under his leadership, people with Bulgarian sympathies were purged.
+Thousands of others, who retained their pro-Bulgarian sympathies, suffered severe repression in this period.
 After Metodija Andonov-Čento's incarceration in November 1946, he also initiated the purging of real or alleged Čentovites and Cominformists from the party and government.
 During his leadership, LCM was also committed to Yugoslav centralism.
 The communist Macedonian leaders were declared atheists but they still saw the importance of religion and church in the construction of a nation.
 During efforts by the Yugoslav Macedonian government to keep Serbs out of the administration, Koliševski stated that it was not necessary for Serbs to be in the civil services as there were enough Macedonians, while also claiming that Serbian officials were corrupt and incompetent, and that they would be incapable of running the administration due to their inability to use the Macedonian language, which was necessary for official communication.

 In 1946, he was a member of the Presidium of the National Constituent Assembly.
 He became a candidate member of the Politburo of the LCY in 1948 at the Fifth Party Congress.
 He was elected a member of the LCY CC's Executive Committee and a member of the presidency at the Sixth and Seventh Congresses.
 In 1953, he became the president of the Assembly of the People's Republic of Macedonia.
 He set the stage for Macedonia's negationist history and in his 1962 work Aspects of the Macedonian Question (Аспекти на македонското прашање), he minimized Bulgarian influence and maximized Serbian influence on Macedonian history.
 In the 1960s, he went with Tito to eight North African countries as part of a delegation on a diplomatic mission.
 From 1979 to 1980, Koliševski served as the vice president of the Presidency of Yugoslavia.
 On 4 May 1980, Koliševski succeeded Tito after his death and held the office of head of the presidency of Yugoslavia for ten days, when the office passed on to the former President of the League of Communists of Bosnia and Herzegovina Cvijetin Mijatović.